Author guide - Electronics Letters

 If your submission is returned because it requires changes, you will need to go into your Author Centre on ScholarOne Manuscripts and resubmit a revised manuscript.

-Due to the fast nature of the Electronics Letters publication process, we do not make proofs of accepted papers available to authors.
-Each accepted manuscript is checked prior to publication, using copy-editors and proofreaders.
-Any corrections that the author wishes to make after acceptance must be sent to us within seven days of the acceptance date.
+Due to the fast nature of the Electronics Letters publication process, we do not make proofs of accepted papers available to authors for checking prior to publication.
+Each accepted manuscript is checked using copy-editors and proofreaders.
+Please ensure that all information within your manuscript is correct on submission, paying particular attention to the following:

 All manuscripts are sent out for review by independent experts in the field, and the decision made by the editors is based on these reports.
 To maintain the speed of publication, reviewers are permitted to make a binary decision without providing comments to authors, and we are therefore not normally able to provide authors with feedback on rejected manuscripts, or give any opportunity for revision.
 Authors should therefore prepare their manuscript very carefully.
 The average time between submission and decision is six weeks.